sjbennett123/polarlarp/content/writing.md

 - When reviewing someone's work make sure you follow our TIPS page while doing it.
 Remember they tried their best.
 - Once you are confident with your work we will ingest it into the website get it printed up.

+## Parts of Writeups

 - Overview:
 - Monster Cards:
 - Lore:
 - Advice:

----

-POLAR Event directors requirements:
+## POLAR Event directors requirements:

 1. You must work with you Review.
-2. No none standard effects.
-Anything you want to try to do that could be none standard please reach out to Clinton or Donnie and they will find a way to make it standard.
+2. No non-standard effects.
+Anything you want to try to do that could be non-standard please reach out to Clinton Snyder or Donnie Leight and they will find a way to make it standard.
-3. Your full event should be reviewed 2 weeks in advance before your event.
-Your event should have a minimum of 30 encounters.
-An encounter can be can be as simple as an Npc that Entertains multiple PCs at a time.
+3. Your full event must be reviewed 2 weeks in advance before your event.
+Your event must have a minimum of 30 encounters.
+An encounter can be can be as simple as an NPC that Entertains multiple PCs at a time.
-4. Events should include have puzzles, ciphers, none combat skill usage, and transform acquisition mods.
+4. Events should include
+   1. puzzles
+   2. ciphers
+   3. non-combat skill usage
+   4. transform acquisition modules.
-5. Use of my standard mod sheet.
-The mod sheet makes it easier for a shack person or anyone who has permission to run a mod for you can pick it up and set up and run quickly.
-Devin
+5. Use of Donnie Leight's standard mod sheet.
+   1. The mod sheet makes it easier for a shack person or anyone who has permission to run a mod for you can pick it up and set up and run quickly.